 This page sums up a few of the basics that you'll need to know if you want to make a mod for Tiny Life.

-To create a mod, all you have to do is create a repository from this template and open the project contained in it using Visual Studio, Rider or any other kind of C# IDE.
+To create a mod, all you have to do is create a repository from this template by pressing the green "Use this template" button.
+Then, you can open the project contained in it using Visual Studio, Rider or any other kind of C# IDE.
 The code that is already there contains some examples.
 Once you're done checking them out, you can just delete them and start fresh.

 The game's API is fully documented.
 The documentation is easily accessible by opening any of the API's files in your IDE.
 The most updated version can be found on this site as well.

-To distribute your mod to other people, you can use the
+To distribute your mod to other people, you can simply run

 To change the version of Tiny Life that your mod is compiled against, simply go into the project file and change the